700,000 people in eight countries to read all about cultural and heritage attractions of the South East

 Tourism Ireland undertakes a busy publicity programme around the world each year to raise the profile of the destination – and media visits to Ireland are a key element of that programme.
 In 2012, there were over 1,400 media visits to the island of Ireland, which helped to generate articles and broadcasts around the globe worth about €50 million in equivalent advertising value.

-Niall Gibbons, chief executive of Tourism Ireland, said: “Tourism Ireland was delighted to invite this group of journalists to Kilkenny and the South East.
+Niall Gibbons, CEO of Tourism Ireland, said: “Tourism Ireland was delighted to invite this group of journalists to Kilkenny and the South East.
 For many, it was their first time here and they were extremely impressed by our rich heritage, the wide variety of things to see and do, as well as by the hospitality and friendliness of the people they met.
 Fact-finding visits like this are an important element of Tourism Ireland’s overall promotional effort; they are a really effective way for us to get positive exposure for Ireland through the media around the world.
 The publicity value of the articles these journalists will write when they return home is fantastic – they will be read by around 700,000 potential holidaymakers in eight different countries, helping to encourage more people to come here and experience this part of Ireland for themselves.”